 2014 Collaboration with the UCSF Program in Interprofessional Education and the UCSF Library and Center for Knowledge Management

 The Academy, Program in IPE and the Library are again collaborating on Innovations Funding for Education, a joint call for proposals to address a range of priorities in education of students and trainees at UCSF.
-The forum in Open Proposals will go live at the end of September, 2014.
+For more information and to post a proposal, please visit Open Proposals.

 Important Dates in the 2015 Innovations Funding for Education cycle: